The academics have lowered the bar on actual philosophy engineers to the point where this is how we have to market our wares now.

 The paper, the seed, and the cognitive cycle all follow the same structure:

-Scions can talk to each other.
-Your scion keeps its own knowledge (sovereign Brain) and can share observations with others.
+Seeds can talk to each other.
+Your seed keeps its own knowledge (sovereign Brain) and can share observations with others.
 A collection of Willows is a grove.
 The more diverse the grove, the richer the ecosystem.

 Stories and observations.
 The cortex.